top of page

 1. Set Small, Achievable Goals

-2. Practice Consistently and with Intention
+2. Practice Consistently and With Intention

 3. Visualize Success

-4. Embrace Mistakes as Part of the Learning Process
+4. Embrace Mistakes as Part of Learning

 5. Track Your Progress

-6. Seek Support and Feedback from Coaches or Mentors
+6. Seek Support and Feedback

 7. Celebrate Small Wins

-8. Cultivate Positive Self-Talk
+8. Cultivate Supportive Self-Talk

 9. Reflect on Past Successes